Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 Oxy Acetylene Welding Basics

 Use it when you need precise control, like on automotive bodywork or jewelry.
-Why?
-It’s portable, affordable for starters, and great for learning fundamentals before jumping to MIG or TIG.
+It’s portable, affordable for starters, and a solid way to learn the fundamentals before jumping to MIG or TIG.

-Practical know-how: Always check your hoses for cracks— I once had a leaky acetylene hose that nearly turned a simple repair into a fireball.
-Fix?
-Replace hoses every few years and use flashback arrestors.
+Practical know-how: Always check your hoses for cracks.
+I once found a leaking acetylene hose that could have turned a simple repair into a serious problem.
+Replace worn hoses, and use flashback arrestors for an extra layer of protection.

 Why Pressure Settings Are Critical in Oxy Acetylene Welding